 Chopped salads are fabulous culinary imports from the lands of the Mediterranean, Middle East and North Africa.
-This one is hearty enough to serve as a dinner salad.
-It is chunkier than Israeli chopped salad.
+This one is hearty enough to serve as a dinner salad, along with some warm flatbread.
+It is chunkier than the famous Israeli chopped salad.
 Adapted from an America’s Test Kitchen recipe.

 2 tsp (10 mL) or more sea salt